mini-kep/parser-rosstat-kep/README.md

 **Parsing specification** -
      set of instructions used to extract data from CSV file.
-These instructions link table headers to variable names and units of measuremant.
+These instructions link table headers to variable names and units of measurement.

 **Resulting dataframes** -
      pandas dataframes with parsing result, usually denoted as ```dfa, dfq, dfm```.